How to Make Meetings Actionable with Asana and Zoom?

 Asana and Zoom decided to partner and develop an app.
 This app is so crucial that it is helping users have more focused Asana and Zoom meetings.
 Meeting with Asana and Zoom can let your team hold debates and keep minutes of its gatherings for future retrieves.
 Groups meet first in Asana where they share the agendas of their Zoom discussions.
 At the same time, members create activities in zoom as their talks continue.
 Once the meeting ends, Zoom plus Asana integration app gathers transcriptions and recordings into Asana.
 Members and top management can then review each record to know what came out of a Zoom conference.

+To make meetings actionable with Asana and Zoom, first, you need to prepare for the meeting.
 You may be here wondering how to shift from Asana to Zoom.
 As hinted earlier, everything starts in Asana.
 So, you should create a Zoom meeting from a task in your Asana software.
 At the same time, you can add more text to help others understand the agenda of the live talks.
 This text can be vital files, slide decks, reports, stories, or any item that members should review before the forum starts.

-What happens during Zoom meetings?
+What happens during Asana-Zoom meetings?

 When a meeting begins, all the tasks associated with it will show in the Asana app inside your Zoom.
 Therefore members will have something to review to understand the subjects of the discussion.
 As the talks continue, members can create and delegate Asana activities and sub-activities within Zoom.
 Thus, the application makes it possible to capture action materials without shifting between the two apps.